Experience of immigrant players to the NBA: African representation

-The NBA's global reach continues to grow, showcasing talent from diverse backgrounds and making basketball a truly international sport.

 With the large population of foreign players in the NBA, there have been conversations about the lack of support for these players.
 For example, there has been a profound disregard for taking care of citizenship status' for foreign-born players which have decreased the proportion of immigrants, black, and Latino players from entering the league.
 The NBA helps get the players into America, but gaining a visa is difficult and involves an immigration lawyer.
 Many of these players do not have a wealthy support-system when they are drafted into the NBA, so navigating this journey alone with an attorney in a second language has been a difficult obstacle to overcome for these players.
 The lack of support for these players gaining a visa and/or citizenship is a sort of discrimination as it is an obstacle that native-born players do not have to deal with.

 Performance

 The influx of international players has brought about a large success within the NBA.
 In the last 10 years, many of these international players have the highest rankings in the league and are winning awards.

 Four international players have won the last seven Kia NBA MVP awards: